SOF de Hyères – Day 3 and the first fleet splits

 Still no British crew making any real impression in the men’s 49er.

-Nick Robins an Dan Budden are in 21st, with Chris Taylor and James Grummett 24th, while James Peters and Alex Hugues have only made it into single figures once and are down in 34th place.
+Nick Robins an Dan Budden are in 21st, with Chris Taylor and James Grummett 24th, while James Peters and Alex Hugues have only made it into single figures once are down in 34th place and miss the gold fleet cutoff.

 Overall Poland’s Dominik Buksak and Szymon Wierzbicki’s 49er lead is six points after nine races.
 Second are Nevin Snow and Maximiliano Agnese USA and in third place Diego Botin and Florian Trittel ESP.